 It’s that time of year again.
 Our social media accounts get flooded with those glorious European holidays pics, cliché photos of feet in the ocean or how about that cringe-worthy picture of the pre-departure cocktail at the airport?!
-Business slows as our co-workers go on leave and while some of us are fortunate enough to get away for summer vacation, how do you keep employees engaged and motivated in the workplace once the warm weather hits?
+Business slows as our co-workers go on leave and while some of us are fortunate enough to get away for summer vacation, how do you keep employees engaged and motivated in your workplace wellness initiatives once the warm weather hits?

 Create space to escape in the office